Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 30,000+

-All the shortlisted VPNs in this guide come with a full GUI (graphical user interface), removing the need to use the command line or complex configuration files.
+All the shortlisted VPNs in this guide come with both a full GUI (graphical user interface) and a CLI.

-Use the table below to compare the top Linux VPNs for the most important features when it comes to Linux:
+Use the table below to compare our favorite Linux VPNs by the testing key metrics:

-Unblocks more streaming services than other Linux VPNs
+Unblocks more streaming services than most Linux VPNs

 Compatible with fewer distros than Proton VPN